-noted, have patient check urine QID x1-2 days and report results b. pregnancy is not the time for weight loss.
+a. these goals should be maintained without ketosis, if ketones are noted, have patient check urine QID x1-2 days and report results

-- 7. Sugar substitutes are considered "Generally safe in pregnancy" - C. Clinic Management: - 1.
+- b. pregnancy is not the time for weight loss. - 7.
+Sugar substitutes are considered "Generally safe in pregnancy" - C. Clinic Management: - 1.
 Frequency of visits - a. at least weekly until glucose control established - b. every four weeks until 36 weeks gestation - c. weekly after 36 weeks gestation. - 2.
-Initial nutrition consult, then repeat prior to addition of insulin, or hypoglycemic - Exercise therapy: Please note this is a Level A Recommendation Moderate exercise of 60-150 minutes per week divided 3x / wk improves glucose control.
-(See Appendix F: Exercise guidelines to improve glucose control) - 4.
-Home glucose monitoring should be taught to all women with GDM, and equipment (machine and strips) supplied.
+Initial nutrition consult, then repeat prior to addition of insulin, or hypoglycemic - 3.
+Exercise therapy: Please note this is a Level A Recommendation

+Moderate exercise of 60-150 minutes per week divided 3x / wk improves glucose control.
+(See Appendix F: Exercise guidelines to improve glucose control)

+- 4. Home glucose monitoring should be taught to all women with GDM, and equipment (machine and strips) supplied.
 Frequency of monitoring should be QID (fasting, and either 1 hrs. or 2 hrs. after meals) initially.
 Individualize the schedule based on initial few days' results. - A. Glucose goals

-The current meters sample an ultrafiltrate of plasma from a whole blood\ capillary specimen.
-The following are criteria are based on the plasma reading from those meters
+The current meters sample an ultrafiltrate of plasma from a whole blood capillary specimen.
+The following are criteria are based on the plasma reading from those meters in prior iterations of the monitors, the whole blood reading was adjusted to reflect that plasma readings are usually about 11% higher than whole blood

-Goals of management should be maintenance of > 50% of glucose levels at
+Goals of management should be maintenance of 90% of glucose levels at